airsonic/airsonic.github.io/pages/wiki/install/40_deb.md

 ---
 layout: wiki
-title: Debian / Ubuntu
+title: Install Libresonic on Debian / Ubuntu
 permalink: /wiki/install/deb/
 ---
-## Install Libresonic on Debian / Ubuntu

 ##### Prerequisites

 In order to install and run Libresonic, you will need: